HDFGroup/hdf5/README.txt

 E.g., mail hdf5-subscribe@hdfgroup.org

 Messages to be sent to the list should be sent to "<list>@hdfgroup.org".

+Periodic code snapshots are provided at the following URL:
+    ftp://ftp.hdfgroup.uiuc.edu/pub/outgoing/hdf5/snapshots
+Please read the README.txt file in that directory before working with a library snapshot.

 The HDF5 website is located at http://hdfgroup.org/HDF5/